 “If we float, we are carried by the current, we end up in the land of irrelevance, oblivion.
 Writing the truth is a privilege worth inconvenience and hardship,” – Andre, a writer/journalist friend.

 I write to say the things that I think need saying – the whispered, ignored, untold, misunderstood things.
 I write to order the chaos and make sense of a complex world and complex problems.
 I write stories to point out the gross injustices and hypocrisies, as well as the hidden beauty.
 And I write because life is hard and knowing that that beauty – the unseen kindness – can one day defeat the ugliness –the rich warmongers, dedicated destroyers, greedy creators of garbage, abusers- and create a new, more humane world, keeps me going.
 I hope it can help others to keep going too.

-This is my story over the last year or so, but I don’t think it’s just my story.
-I don’t think I’m the only one who walks to work wondering how to be a decent human being in an indecent world, how to be useful and kind among the massifed production of destruction, of mind numbing publicity and education, on the planet of shopping malls and institutionalised, mass hunger, in a world controlled by wealthy elites.
+Oct 2015, on publishing a novel: This is my story over the last year or so, but I don’t think it’s just my story.
+I don’t think I’m the only one who walks to work wondering how to be a decent human being in an indecent world, how to be useful and kind among the massified production of destruction, of mind numbing publicity and education, on the planet of shopping malls and institutionalised, mass hunger, in a world controlled by wealthy elites.

 Sometimes I feel down about all that and I can’t quite think, can’t quite remember how to be me, how to be gentle, how to create, how to fight for justice.
 It can seem pointless.